Paul Clement: Legal career

 Clement led the challenge on behalf of 26 states to overturn the Patient Protection and Affordable Care Act in the Supreme Court on March 26–28, 2012.
 The Court upheld the "individual mandate" as a tax, but found the States could not be compelled to follow the portion of the law relating to Medicaid expansion.

 Clement was mentioned as a potential Supreme Court nominee of Republican presidential nominees John McCain and Mitt Romney.
 In 2014, Jeffrey Toobin named Clement a likely Supreme Court nominee in the event of a Republican victory in the 2016 presidential election.

 In 2019, Clement was an attorney for the appellants in the landmark Rucho v.
 Common Cause Supreme Court case, in which partisan gerrymandering was declared a non-justiciable issue.

 In September 2020, Clement appeared on President Donald Trump's list of potential Supreme Court candidates.

 In June 2022, following his clients' Supreme Court victory in New York State Rifle & Pistol Association, Inc. v.
 Bruen, Clement separated from Kirkland & Ellis, after the firm announced it would "no longer handle Second Amendment litigation".
 Subsequently, Clement opened a boutique law firm, Clement & Murphy PLLC, with Erin Murphy, another former partner at Kirkland & Ellis.

 In February 2025, Clement was appointed by Judge Dale Ho to present outside arguments against the Justice Department's request to drop the corruption case against Eric Adams, Mayor of New York City.
 In March 2025, Clement recommended the case be dismissed with prejudice.

 In March 2025, Clement began representation of big law firm WilmerHale, LLP in its case challenging President Trump's March 27, 2025 Executive Order targeting the law firm.

 In April 2025, Clement joined the defense team representing Milwaukee Circuit Judge Hannah Dugan, who was arrested on April 25 for allegedly interfering with an ICE arrest and deportation operation.

 Cases before the Supreme Court

-Clement is among those attorneys who have appeared most frequently before the U.S. Supreme Court during the twenty-first century.
+Clement has argued over 100 times before the U.S. Supreme Court, making him one of the lawyers who has appeared most frequently before it during the twenty-first century.
+The cases he has argued include: